scipp/scipp/doc/type-erased-prototype.md

 ## Notes

-- Units would we stored as a flag of a column.
+- Units would be stored as a flag of a column.
   Operations with such columns would operate on these flags.
   Likewise, if a `Histogram` wrapper as discussed above is provided, it could handle units (this implies that operations with `Histogram` that change the unit cannot be done in-place).
 - The prototype currently accesses columns and iterator elements by type.